-It's been a few weeks since our last update.
+It has been a few weeks since our last update.
 Since then, we've onboarded new collaborators to both LIGO and Marigold, rewritten much of the codebase, and we've begun some exciting new projects.
 Let's tell you all about it!

 Now that we've expanded the team, LIGO is progressing faster!
 Since our last update, we've published some initial tutorials, streamlined the installation process, and added new features to LIGO.

 Our ongoing efforts focus on removing the "warts" of LIGO, i.e. the aspects of LIGO which remain incomplete or unpleasant.
 Once finished, we will communicate much more extensively about LIGO, how developers can get started, and integrate with popular developer tools.

 We are also working on some longer-term projects which we highlight below.

 LIGO currently supports 2 syntaxes, but that support is clunky and unscaleable to maintain in the long-run.
 For example, adding a new operator requires us to add it to both syntaxes manually and adding a new syntax remains time-consuming and compounds technical debt.

 As such, we are working on a Generic Front End (GFE), so that it becomes much easier to add syntaxes to LIGO and add new features to all syntaxes at once.
 The GFE also aims to support seamless translation between the syntaxes, so that one can not only write code in any syntax, but also read code written by other people in the syntax of their choice!

 To attract Ethereum developers, we are also looking at supporting the syntax of Yul, an intermediary language between Solidity and the EVM, which would be a big step in supporting contracts written in Solidity!

 LIGO currently has a very simple type-system, requiring some extraneous type annotations and forbidding a lot of harmless programs.